-This simple observation tool is a primary preventative strategy used to capture and record the smallest things that make the biggest difference to patient, resident or service users care.
+This simple observation tool is a primary preventative strategy used to capture and record the smallest things that make the biggest difference to patient, resident, pupil or service users care.
 This might be a smile, a little banter, a reassuring touch, or perhaps tuning their radio.

 Just One Day of Training and You’re Ready to Go

-After just one day’s training, an observer will see tiny examples of care or compassion and, using a simple recording system, can identify positive, passive or poor care.
+After just one day’s training, an observer will learn how to look for tiny examples of care or compassion and, using a simple recording system, can identify positive, passive or poor care.

-For anyone who uses the tool, they see care through the patient’s or service user’s eyes, giving them an understanding of the difference their interactions can really make to patient dignity, care and compassion.
-The tool simply encourages the observer to consider “how would I feel if that had been done to me?”
-By developing a high degree of observation skills observers are able to see how a small action by staff can either enable a person to feel care for or uncared for.
+Anyone using the tool have the ability to see care through the patient’s or service user’s eyes, giving them an understanding of the difference interactions really make to patient dignity, care and compassion.
+The tool encourages the observer to consider “How would I feel if that had been done to me?”.
+By developing their observation skills observers are able to see how small actions by staff make a person feel cared or uncared for.

 Suitable For Any Care or Education Environment